 Instructors who teach hybrid courses may find this type of assessment most useful.
 For example, you can use a rubric to grade an in-class presentation as a student presents.
 No need to take notes or add a score later.

-When you create an assessment, you can choose to collect external submissions in the settings panel.
+When you create an assessment, you can choose to collect submissions offline in the settings panel.
 When students open this type of assessment, they're informed they can't submit work online.
-If you create groups to collect external submissions, students can view their group members.
+If you create groups to collect submissions offline, students can view their group members.

 For grades that require students to be present outside of class, such as for a guest speaker or a field trip, you can add meetings to the attendance feature.